htw-imi-showtime/showtime-website/content/ss22/master/m6-allmende-2/features.md

 +++

 {{<section title="Minimalistic Social Media Application" >}}
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Share your pictures with other people and tag the location and species for your findings!
+Other people can like and comment your posts to support vivid discussions on your new discoveries!
 {{</section>}}

-{{<section title="Species Detection" >}}
+{{<section title="Species Detection">}}
 With advanced Deep Learning Technology you can identify your discoveries via your own pictures.
-Just upload your picture and choose a catagory and within seconds you get multiple species with their propabilities.
+Just upload your picture and choose a catagory and within seconds you get possible species with their propabilities.
 {{</section>}}